 Although I work in conflict resolution and prevention, I know that not all conflict is bad.
-In fact healthy, productive conflict is a sign of a flourishing workplace.
-Conflict can be an engine of creativity and an open, respectful exchange of opinion can bring people together, even if they ultimately disagree with one another.
+In fact, healthy, productive conflict is a sign of a flourishing workplace.
+Conflict can be an engine of creativity and open, respectful exchange of opinion can bring people together, even if they ultimately disagree with one another.

 But how do you know if your workplace is involved in a healthy conflict or a dysfunctional one?
 Here are some things to consider: